-You can easily grow them outdoors if you live in USDA hardiness zones 10 or higher.
+You can grow them outdoors if you live in USDA hardiness zones ten or higher.
 However, it might be fatal to leave them outdoors during freezing nights.
 Hence, ensure to bring them indoors at night.

 Tips to Maintain Ideal Temperature Anthurium Polyschistum

 - If the temperature grows high, increase the humidity around the plant.
 It helps to counterbalance the moisture loss from the leaves.

 - Similarly, placing the plant in a sunny location doubles the negative effect of high temperature.
 Thus, avoid direct sun by drawing a light curtain.

 - Frost blankets and heating pads are other alternatives to protect plants from cold.